|Weddings in India||.|

 Today, in India both divorce and remarriage are completely legal, whereas polygamy and polyandry are both criminal offences for Hindus, punishable by law.
 The Islamic personal law of Sheriat allows up to four wives for a man, and it is legal for a Muslim to have multiple wives in India.

 From its initial simplicity, the wedding ceremony became complicated (involving such issues as the dowry), over time to reinforce the extended family.
 Today, a marriage is perhaps the most important social occasion for any family, reflecting the regional color that overlays the basic Vedic rites.
 A muhurta or auspicious moment is chosen by the time of the year and the horoscopes of the bride and groom.
 Wedding preparations begin well beforehand.
 The wedding is usually conducted at the bride's home, in temples, and nowadays, in a parks, hotels, or in special marriage halls.
 Entire families congregate, with evenings spent in singing, dancing, and eating.
+The rings that are exchanged can be traditional or a more modern variety.
+Men's wedding bands come in many different styles and metals that did not exist until recently.

 The customs during the wedding ceremony in India are varied and reflect the vast diversity of cultures of the land.
 The cultures have influenced each other with mutual borrowing of practices.